Polish-American Festival slated for May 18-20

-TOLEDO, Ohio (WTVG) - The Polish-American Festival is slated to return to Toledo in 2018.
-The Polish American Community of Toledo (PACT) has formally announced that it will sponsor a three-day festival called “A Real Polish-American Festival” on May 18, 19. and 20, 2018. at the Club 16 facility located on King Road just south of Hill Avenue in Holland, Ohio.
+The Polish American Community of Toledo (PACT) sponsors the three-day festival dubbed “A Real Polish-American Festival”.
+The celebration takes place at the Club 16 facility located on King Road just south of Hill Avenue in Holland, Ohio.

 “The upcoming festival will be quite different from the more recent Polish festivals that have been held”, said Jack Sparagowski, President of PACT.
 “It will be held in a beautiful 20-acre park-like setting and the major focus of the event will be to exhibit true Polish-American culture through music, food, entertainment and the arts”.